Clementine (nuclear reactor): Use and shutdown

 Clementine operated successfully from 1946 until 1950 when the reactor was shut down to correct a problem with the control and shim rods.
 During this shutdown it was noted that one of the natural uranium rods had ruptured.
 It was replaced and the reactor was restarted.

 It was again operated successfully until 1952 when the cladding on one of the fuel rods ruptured.
 This caused contamination of the primary cooling loop with plutonium and other fission products.
 At this time it was decided that all the primary objectives of Clementine had been achieved and the reactor was permanently shut down and dismantled.

 Results of the Clementine experiment

-The experience and data provided by operating the Clementine reactor was very useful for both military and civilian applications.
+The experience and data provided by operating the Clementine reactor were very useful for both military and civilian applications.
 One of the notable achievements of the Clementine project included measurements for the total neutron cross sections of 41 elements to a 10% accuracy.
 Additionally, Clementine provided invaluable experience in the control and design of fast neutron reactors.
 It was also determined that mercury was not an ideal cooling medium for this type of reactor due to its poor heat transfer characteristics.